Boundary structure of gauge fields on asymptotically AdS spaces: Preliminaries

 \begin{definition} 1) Gauge PDE $(E,Q,T[1]X)$ is a $Q$-bundle $\pi: (E,Q)\rightarrow(T[1]X,d_X)$, where $X$ is a space-time manifold. \\ 2) Solutions to $(E,Q,T[1]X)$ are sections $\sigma: T[1]X \to E$ satisfying

 3) Infinitesimal gauge transformations of section $\sigma$ are defined as

-where $Y$ -- is a vertical field of degree $-1$ on $E$, called a gauge parameter.
-In a similar way one defines gauge-for-gauge symmetries etc. \end{definition} This definition may be further restricted in order to exclude gPDEs corresponding to pathological field theoretical systems, see see~\cite{Grigoriev:2019ojp,Grigoriev:2022zlq} for more details.
+where $Y$ is a vertical field of degree $-1$ on $E$, called a gauge parameter.
+In a similar way one defines gauge-for-gauge symmetries etc. \end{definition} This definition may be further restricted in order to exclude gPDEs corresponding to pathological field theoretical systems, see~\cite{Grigoriev:2019ojp,Grigoriev:2022zlq} for more details.

-Given a local gauge theory defined at the level of equation of motion it can be reformulated as a local BV system, i.e. a graded fibre bundle $\cE\to X$, where $X$ denotes the space-time manifold, together with the evolutionary homological vector field $s$, called BRST differential, defined on the infinite-jet bundle $J^\infty(\cE)$ of $\cE\to X$.
+Given a local gauge theory defined at the level of equations of motion it can be reformulated as a local BV system, i.e. a graded fibre bundle $\cE\to X$, where $X$ denotes the space-time manifold, together with the evolutionary homological vector field $s$, called BRST differential, defined on the infinite-jet bundle $J^\infty(\cE)$ of $\cE\to X$.
 In its turn, a local BV system naturally defines a gauge PDE, at least locally.
 Indeed, taking as $E$ the pullback of $J^\infty(\cE)$ by the projection $T[1]X \to X$ one can identify functions on $E$ with horizontal forms on $J^\infty(\cE)$.
 On the horizontal forms one has two anticommuting differentials: the horizontal differential $\dh$ and the Lie derivative $L_s$ with respect to $s$.
 Seen as a vector field on $E$ the total differential $\dh+L_s$ makes $(E,Q,T[1]X)$ into a gPDE.
 At least locally, the gauge theory encoded by this gPDE is equivalent to the starting point BV system~\cite{Barnich:2010sw}.

-An interesting phenomenon happens if the starting point gauge theory is diffeomorphism invariant, i.e. if space-time diffeomorphisms are among the gauge transformations encoded in $s$, i.e. the term in $s$ linear in the respective ghost variables $\xi^a$ has the structure $\xi^aD_a+\ldots$, where $D_a$ are total derivatives and $\ldots$ denote terms not involving undifferentiated $\xi^a$.
-It turns out that in this case one can change fibre coordinates in such a way that the total $Q$ structure factorizes as $Q=s+\dX$, where $s$ is a vector field on the typical fibre.
+An interesting phenomenon occurs when the original gauge theory is diffeomorphism invariant, i.e. when space-time diffeomorphisms are among the gauge transformations encoded in $s$.
+More precisely, the term in $s$ that is linear in the respective ghost variables $\xi^a$ has the form $\xi^aD_a+\ldots$, where $D_a$ are total derivatives and $\ldots$ denote terms not involving undifferentiated $\xi^a$.
+It turns out that in this case one can change fibre coordinates in such a way that the total $Q$-structure factorizes as $Q=s+\dX$, where $s$ is a vector field on the typical fibre.
 Geometrically, this means that the underlying $Q$-bundle is locally trivial.
 Moreover, in a suitable coordinate system the expression of $s$ coincides with the initial $s$ restricted to a fibre.
 This gives a very simple procedure to build gPDE formulations for diffeomorphism invariant systems.